-Malarie Drake is a high school student at Arkansas Connections Academy.
-Malarie loves the flexibility that Arkansas Connections
+Malarie is a graduate student of Arkansas Connections Academy.
+Malarie loved the flexibility that Arkansas Connections

-Academy

-offers, which allows her to pursue her career as an actor, writer, and artist, all while being challenged educationally.
+Academy offered, which allowed her to pursue her career as an actor, writer, and artist, all while being challenged

-Pottsville, but Arkansas Connections Academy has allowed me to have a flexible schedule and pursue my dreams.
+District.
+I loved Pottsville, but Arkansas Connections Academy allowed me to have a flexible schedule and pursue my

 movie role.
 I also am an avid artist.
-This past spring, I teamed up with a writer from New York, and I illustrated a children’s
+Recently, I teamed up with a writer from New York, and I illustrated a children’s

 book.
 I also have art currently on display at Arkansas Children’s Hospital in Little Rock.
-Right now, my
+Right now, my acting is

-Nashville for auditions.
-If I were in a regular classroom, this would not have been possible.
+Nashville for auditions, and if I had been in a regular classroom, that would not have been possible.

-My other passion is writing, so I love English!
-It allows me to take an adventure by reading a story, or learn more
+My other passion is writing, so I loved English!
+It allowed me to take an adventure by reading a story or learning more

 about how to improve my writing skills.
-My teachers are awesome.
-They are always willing to help try to make learning
+My teachers were awesome.
+They were always willing to help try to make learning